luobox/Personal-Site-of-Jack-Kinsella/_posts/24-4-2014-on-passive-income.markdown

-laptops, etc.), web-services, home-office expenses, financial transaction costs, educational costs(books, courses), and business-related travel dramatically cuts down your tax bill, leaving you to enjoy a higher percentage of take-home pay on a smaller income.
+laptops, etc.), web-services, home-office expenses, financial transaction costs, educational costs(books, courses), and business-related travel dramatically cuts down your tax bill, leaving you to enjoy a higher percentage of take-home pay on your income.
 It's not about how much money you
 make: it's about how much you take home after all taxes.
 Soon after you start earning, ask an accountant (or, if you don't have the money, an experienced businessman) to teach you how to properly and legally expense.